Whodini (album)

-Whodini is the eponymous debut studio album by American hip-hop group Whodini, released on October 13, 1983 by Jive Records.
+Whodini is the debut studio album by American hip-hop group Whodini, released on October 13, 1983, by Jive Records.
 It spawned two hit singles: 1982 single "Magic's Wand" and 1983 single "The Haunted House of Rock".
 Audio production was handled by Conny Plank, Heatwave's Roy Carter, Thomas Dolby, and the Willesden Dodgers (Nigel Green, Pete Q. Harris, Richard Jon Smith).

 Release

 The album itself did not reach any major music chart.
-However, Thomas Dolby-produced single "Magic's Wand" peaked at number 11 on the US Dance Club Songs chart and number 45 on the Hot R&B/Hip-Hop Songs and Willesden Dodges-produced track "The Haunted House of Rock" peaked at number 27 on the Dance Club Songs and number 55 on the Hot R&B/Hip-Hop Songs.
+However, Thomas Dolby-produced single "Magic's Wand" peaked at number 11 on the US Dance Club Songs chart and number 45 on the Hot R&B/Hip-Hop Songs and Willesden Dodgers-produced track "The Haunted House of Rock" peaked at number 27 on the Dance Club Songs and number 55 on the Hot R&B/Hip-Hop Songs.

 Critical reception

 From a contemporary review, Ken Tucker of The Philadelphia Inquirer gave the album four stars out of five, stating that "Unlike so many dance-club hit makers, Whodini can sustain its cleverness over the length of an entire album."